Pulling the Plug from a Project

 • Resume the project as returns still outweigh the cost.

 In the decision-making process, we need to take the emotions away.
 We shouldn’t count the energy and resources we invested.
 They are gone.
 We can do very little about it.
+The only honest question is what the next unit of time, energy, and money will return.
+It is not what the previous ones “deserve.”
 On a separate note, engineers tend to stick to the project or overrate it despite alternatives.
 We need to avoid it.
 Common arguments are about customization, covering use cases, and so forth.
 No product, including our solution, would cater to requirements perfectly.
 Therefore, it’s irrelevant.
 If sunsetting the project has more pros than cons, we should go with it.

 Sunsetting a Project

 No matter what the reason is, giving up on a project isn’t easy.
 Engineers build an emotional attachment to the project.
 They often joke about a project being someone’s baby.
 Besides, engineers take pride in their work.
 Hence, stopping a project can demoralize the team.
+It’s hard to let go of something you’ve shaped line by line, especially when you remember how excited you were the day it started.
 We need to get everyone on the same page.
 Stopping should be a team decision.
+When people feel included in the reasoning, the outcome feels less like a verdict and more like a shared conclusion.

 Sunsetting a project has also technical challenges.
 There may be a few customers who love the product.
 We need to convince them to use the alternative.
 Or we need to explain it’s not a financially viable option to run it.
+These conversations are rarely pleasant, but avoiding them only delays the inevitable.
 Moreover, we need to set timelines for the deprecation and communicate them with stakeholders.
+Clear timelines turn a difficult decision into an orderly process, reducing anxiety on both sides.

 Software development projects sometimes go off the rails for different reasons.
 We need to prevent investing in projects that have lost their cause or projection.
 We need to avoid sunk cost fallacy.
 We need to check the project viability as well as its value proposition regularly.
 When the project’s future is in doubt, we should decide on what to do.
 In some cases, we need to end it.
 We shouldn’t make calls based on past investments.